MCMi460/NSO-RPC/README.md

 4. Paste the link in the pop-up's form and click 'Log In'

-5. Control your rich presence from the system tray icon
+5. Control your rich presence from the app and system tray icon

 ![display](/resources/display.png)